Warburg Pincus buys majority stake in Emirates' aviation tech firm

-DUBAI Warburg Pincus has acquired a majority stake in Dubai-based aviation technology company mercator from the Emirates group [EMIRA.UL], the private equity firm's first direct investment in the region.
+DUBAI, April 8 Warburg Pincus has acquired a majority stake in Dubai-based aviation technology company mercator from the Emirates group, the private equity firm's first direct investment in the region.

 Mercator was fully owned by Emirates' Dnata unit.
 New York-based Warburg Pincus, which has more than $37 billion in assets under management, said Dnata would retain a minority stake.